sapcc/swift-http-import/README.md

 `Etag` response headers to avoid repeated downloads of the same content, so best performance is ensured the HTTP server handles `If-Modified-Since` and `If-None-Match` request headers correctly.

+## Do NOT use if...

+* ...you have access to the source filesystem.
+Just use the normal [`swift upload`](https://docs.openstack.org/python-swiftclient/latest/) instead, it's much more efficient.
+* ...you need to import a lot of small files exactly once.
+Download them all and pack them into a tarball, and send them to Swift in one step with a [bulk upload](https://www.swiftstack.com/docs/admin/middleware/bulk.html#uploading-archives).

 ## Implicit assumptions

 The HTTP server must present the contents of directories using standard directory listings, as can be generated